Elizabeth Killick: Career

 During her time at the AUWE, the main building became known as Betty's Hilton because of Killick's presence.
 She did not like being considered a "woman engineer"; and would not permit the Women's Engineering Society to interview her.
 Whilst she preferred being known for her excellence, not her gender, she worked to promote equality during her time at the AUWE.
 This included removing a rule claiming women must wear skirts.

-In 1980, Killick was elected Fellow of the Institution of Electrical Engineers, and was the first woman to be elected to the Royal Academy of Engineering in 1982.
+In 1980, Killick was elected Fellow of the Institution of Electrical Engineers, and was the first woman to be elected to the Royal Academy of Engineering in 1982, by which time she had, according to her entry in the Oxford Dictionary of National Biography, "attained a level of seniority which was unparalleled among women in engineering at the time".
 She served as a board member for the Marine Technology Directorate, where she coordinated projects between the government, academia and industry.
 After leaving the AUWE, Killick joined the General Electric Company, who were building the torpedoes developed by Killick.
 She did not get on well with Arnold Weinstock and left the organisation.
-In 1988 St Andrews University awarded her an honorary doctorate.

 Personal life

 Killick lived in Stoughton, West Sussex.
-Recreational interests included sailing, skiing and local history.
-She died of a heart attack on 7 July 2019.
+Her recreational interests included sailing, skiing, beer drinking and local history.
+Killick was described as "a brilliant, if somewhat volatile, engineer who was both terrifying and inspiring to her colleagues" but who was at the same time "a formidable authority" with a strong sense of humour.
+She died at Stoughton of a heart attack on 7 July 2019.